-- 63. The board shall establish certain specialized board sub-committees, the number and nature of which depends on the size and complexity of the regulated financial institution and its board and risk profile. - At a minimum, a regulated financial institution shall have two (2) board sub-committees, namely: an Audit Committee and a Risk Committee both of which shall be chaired by independent directors. - 64.
-Other board sub-committees may be established on optional basis per size, complexity, business lines and risk profile of the regulated financial institution.
-Such committee(s) shall be chaired by a non-executive director(s) with the requisite qualification and experience in the specific functions of the committee. - 65.
-The board chairperson shall not head or chair any of the board sub-committees and is only permitted to serve on one (1) board sub-committee as a member. - 66.
-The board shall issue in writing the terms of reference for each sub-committee which shall be contained in a charter which sets out the committee's mandate, scope and procedures of the committee.
+49. The Board shall establish certain specialized Board sub-committees, the number and nature of which depends on the size and complexity of the Regulated Financial Institution and its Board and risk profile.

+- 50. At a minimum, a Regulated Financial Institution shall have two (2) Board sub-committees, namely: an Audit Committee and a Risk Committee both of which shall be chaired by independent directors. - 51.
+Other Board sub-committees may be established on optional basis per size, complexity, business lines and risk profile of the Regulated Financial Institution.
+Such committee(s) shall be chaired by a non-executive director(s) with the requisite qualification and experience in the specific functions of the committee. - 52.
+The Board Chairperson shall not head or chair any of the Board subcommittees and is only permitted to serve on one (1) Board subcommittee as a member other than the risk and audit sub-committees. - 53.
+The Board shall issue in writing the terms of reference for each subcommittee which shall be contained in a charter which sets out the committee's mandate, scope and procedures.
 A copy of the charter shall be submitted to the Bank of Ghana.